WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 ```

-In Rees' W7 / the lambda-calculus-ocap system, we could represent this
+In Rees' W7 / lambda-calculus-ocap system, this could be represented as:
-like so:

 ``` scheme
 ;; Run in A's environment